This post was updated January 2, 2019 to include current information and recommendations.

-Eat Dungeness Crab
+Eat Dungeness Crab.

-Go surfing (or just watch)
+Go surfing (or just watch).

-Tour a museum
+Tour a local museum.

-Explore a wonderland
+Explore a winter wonderland.

 If you’re looking for a chance to explore a real winter wonderland right here in the Bay, look no further than a few of our favorite family-friendly attractions!

-Holiday in the Park at Six Flags Discovery Kingdom is celebrating its 10th year of life-sized toys, Santa’s Workshop, larger-than-life candy canes and lollipops, a fragrant Christmas Tree Forest and so much more.
+California’s Great America WinterFest has 25 different holiday rides, themed treats and dining, visits with Santa and spectacular live shows.
+And Holiday in the Park at Six Flags Discovery Kingdom is celebrating its 11th year of life-sized toys, Santa’s Workshop, larger-than-life candy canes and lollipops, a fragrant Christmas Tree Forest and so much more.

-Stroll under the lights
+Stroll under the lights at local events.

-Hit the ice
+Hit the ice (seasonally and year-round!).

 Photo courtesy of San Jose Downtown Association

-See the sea lions
+See the sea lions at Pier 39.

 Though you can usually find a sea lion or two year-round at Pier 39, they’re most active during the winter months.
 During the summer, they migrate south for breeding, but when January rolls around they’re back to barking and lounging in the Bay.
-First, read The Sea Lion Story from Pier 39, then head over to the K-Dock to get a look for yourself!
+First, read The Sea Lion Story from Pier 39.
+Then, head over to the K-Dock to get a look for yourself!

 If you find yourself in between these food-filled weeks, we suggest you stop by The 20 Essential Farm-to-Table Restaurants in Sonoma County, check out The 25 Must-Try Burgers in San Francisco or visit The 17 Best Brunch Spots in the Bay Area.

-Laugh your heart out
+Laugh your heart out at SF Sketchfest.

-Drink craft beer
+Drink craft beer during SF Beer Week.

 Enjoy the season!